bogardpd/lodging_data_utils/README.md

 # Hotel Data Utilities

-This package contains utilities for working with an [Excel spreadsheet of hotel stay data](#hotel-data-format).
+This package contains utilities for working with an [Excel spreadsheet of hotel (and other lodging) stay data](#lodging-data-format).

 For all of the below scripts, the location on any given day is considered to be where the traveler woke up the morning of that day.